goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 5.18.
 Log to stdout, avoid specifying log destination within the app

-**TL;DR:** Log destinations should not be hard-coded by developers within the application code, but instead should be defined by the execution environment the application runs in.
+**אמ;לק:** Log destinations should not be hard-coded by developers within the application code, but instead should be defined by the execution environment the application runs in.
 Developers should write logs to `stdout` using a logger utility and then let the execution environment (container, server, etc.) pipe the `stdout` stream to the appropriate destination (i.e. Splunk, Graylog, ElasticSearch, etc.).

 **Otherwise:** If developers set the log routing, less flexibility is left for the ops professional who wishes to customize it.
 Beyond this, if the app tries to log directly to a remote location (e.g., Elastic Search), in case of panic or crash - further logs that might explain the problem won't arrive